ssokolow/rust-cli-boilerplate/README.md

 * The `fmt` just command always calls the nightly version of rustfmt to ensure access to the excessive number of customization options which are gated away as unstable.

+## Usage

+1. Clone/download a copy of the boilerplate
+2. Run `apply.py path/to/new/project`
+3. Edit `src/app.rs` to implement your application logic

+The boilerplate is currently being refactored, but you should always get a usable project skeleton by running `apply.py` regardless of how much the resulting skeleton may vary from revision to revision.

 ## Supplementary Files